mv-lab/swin2sr/README.md

 ## Contact

-Marcos Conde (marcos.conde-osorio@uni-wuerzburg.de) and Ui-Jin Choi ( choiuijin1125@gmail.com) are the contact persons.
+Marcos Conde (marcos.conde@uni-wuerzburg.de) and Ui-Jin Choi (choiuijin1125@gmail.com) are the contact persons.
 Please add in the email subject "swin2sr".